Una Marson

-Early years (1905–1932)
+Early years, 1905–1932

-Una Marson was born on 6 February 1905, at Sharon Mission House, Sharon village, near Santa Cruz, Jamaica, in the parish of St Elizabeth, as the youngest of six children of Rev. Solomon Isaac Marson (1858–1916), a Baptist parson, and his wife Ada Wilhelmina Mullins (1863–1922).
+Una Marson was born on 6 February 1905, at Sharon Mission House, Sharon village, near Santa Cruz, Jamaica, in the parish of St Elizabeth, as the youngest of six children of Baptist parson Solomon Isaac Marson (1858–1916) and his wife Ada Wilhelmina Mullins (1863–1922).
 She had a middle-class upbringing and was very close to her father, who influenced some of her fatherlike characters in her later works.
 As a child before going to school, Marson was an avid reader of available literature, which at the time was mostly English classical literature.

 At the age of 10, Marson was enrolled in Hampton High, a girl's boarding school in Jamaica of which her father was on the board of trustees.
-However, that same year, Rev. Isaac died, leaving the family with financial problems, so they moved to Kingston.
+However, her father died that year, leaving the family with financial problems, so they moved to Kingston.
 She finished school at Hampton High, but did not go on to a college education.
 After leaving Hampton, she found work in Kingston as a volunteer social worker and used the secretarial skills, such as stenography, she had learned in school, her first job being with the Salvation Army.

 In 1926, Marson was appointed assistant editor of the Jamaican political journal Jamaica Critic.
-Her years there taught her journalism skills as well as influencing her political and social opinions and inspired her to create her own publication.
-In fact, in 1928, she became Jamaica's first female editor and publisher of her own magazine, The Cosmopolitan.
-The Cosmopolitan featured articles on feminist topics, local social issues and workers' rights and was aimed at a young, middle-class Jamaican audience.
+Her years there taught her journalism skills as well as influencing her political and social opinions and inspired her to create her own publication; in 1928, she became Jamaica's first female editor, and publisher of her own magazine, The Cosmopolitan, which printed articles on feminist topics, local social issues and workers' rights, and was aimed at a young, middle-class Jamaican audience.
 Marson's articles encouraged women to join the work force and to become politically active.
-The magazine also featured Jamaican poetry and literature from Marson's fellow members of the Jamaican Poetry League, started by J. E. Clare McFarlane.
+The magazine also published Jamaican poetry and literature by Marson's fellow members of the Jamaican Poetry League, started by J. E. Clare McFarlane.

 In 1930, Marson published her first collection of poems, entitled Tropic Reveries, that dealt with love and nature with elements of feminism.
 It won the Musgrave Medal from the Institute of Jamaica.
 Her poems about love are somewhat misunderstood by friends and critics, as there is no evidence of a romantic relationship in Marson's life, although love continued to be a common topic in her work.
 In 1931, due to financial difficulties, The Cosmopolitan ceased publication, which led her to begin publishing more poetry and plays.
 In 1931, she published another collection of poetry, entitled Heights and Depths, which also dealt with love and social issues.
 Also in 1931, she wrote her first play, At What a Price, about a Jamaican girl who moves from the country into the city of Kingston to work as a stenographer and falls in love with her white male boss.
 The play opened in Jamaica and later London to critical acclaim.
-In 1932, she decided to go to London to find a broader audience for her work and to experience life outside of Jamaica.
+In 1932, she decided to go to London to find a broader audience for her work and to experience life outside Jamaica.